kanaka/mal/README.md

 ### C

-The C implementation of mal requires the following libraries: glib, libffi6 and either the libedit or GNU readline library.
+The C implementation of mal requires the following libraries (lib and header packages): glib, libffi6 and either the libedit or GNU readline library.

 ```
 cd c